mimergel/sap-hana-vm/README.md

 Steps:
 1. Fork this repository in Github or create your own new Repository based on this template
 2. Create a Project in Azure DevOps
-3. Connect your Github Repository with Azure DevOps (https://docs.microsoft.com/en-us/azure/devops/boards/github/connect-to-github?view=azure-devops)
+3. Connect your Github Repository with Azure DevOps [Description](https://docs.microsoft.com/en-us/azure/devops/boards/github/connect-to-github?view=azure-devops)
-3. Create a pipeline in DevOps based on the example in DevOpsPipeline/azure-pipelines.yml, choose manual trigger as a start
+4. Create a pipeline in DevOps based on the example in DevOpsPipeline/azure-pipelines.yml, choose manual trigger as a start
-4. Enter your required variables to the pipeline configuration, [example here](./Documentation/Images/variables.jpg)
+5. Enter your required variables to the pipeline configuration, [example here](./Documentation/Images/variables.jpg)
-5. Download sapbits and store in storage account, update urls in vars/default.yml
+6. Download the SAP Binaries and store them in a storage account blob, update urls in vars/default.yml
+7. Update URLs in the pipeline:

 ## Deployments into a SAP landing zone where the target VNETs/subnets cannot access the internet
 In this typical situation downloads from github or SAP won't work.
 Therefore the following files need to be placed into a storage container that is reachable from the SAP subnets.